Steadfast5/resources/README.md

-# resources
+# Resources
-hosts the files used in Steadfast5 repository
+Host the resources used in website and repository.